 organisms are much smaller than the mans’s sperms and easily gain access causing

 infections which are many a time unnoticed but can compromise one’s reproductive

 capacity.
 They can also cause a constant pain, disability which can affect ones daily

 7. Counselling and Consultation :

-All these can be definitely addressed through a “non-judgemental” counseling and consultation.
+All these can be definitely addressed through a “non-judgemental” counselling and

 8. Stay Smart, Stay informed.